Renault-Nissan's French peace deal leaves investors underwhelmed

 “We’ve certainly lost a bit, but Nissan has accepted that France has increased voting rights on important strategic questions,” one Renault manager said.

-Nissan said it was “very pleased” with the agreement, having earlier threatened to exit the carmakers’ 2002 alliance agreement unless a deal was reached by Friday, a move that would immediately free it to raise its 15 percent Renault stake.
+Nissan had threatened to exit the carmakers’ 2002 alliance agreement unless a deal was reached by Friday, a move that would immediately free it to raise its 15 percent Renault stake.
 An increase to 25 percent would cancel Renault’s voting rights in Nissan under Japanese law, effectively ending French control.

 Instead, the deal allows Nissan to lift its Renault holding to 25 percent - or beyond - only in the event of interference by Renault or by Paris that breaches the new undertakings.